A duplex ultrasound is a test to see how blood moves through your arteries and veins.

 There are no risks.

-Cigarette smoking may change the results of an ultrasound of the arms and legs, because nicotine can cause the arteries to shrink (constrict).
+Smoking may change the results of an ultrasound of the arms and legs.
+This happens because nicotine can cause the arteries to shrink (constrict).

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.